| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Structural analysis examines how a text is organized, helping readers understand purpose and argument development.
+Rationale: Structural analysis examines how a text is organized, helping readers understand purpose and argument development. - In science, what does a control group provide?

 A. Extra data